 Candidates who have an impairment, temporary illness or special circumstance which may affect their performance (or others' performance) in the test should apply for reasonable test adjustments.
 Circumstances may be physical (e.g. hearing, visual, motor skills); psychiatric (e.g. anxiety); medical (e.g. diabetes); or a learning disability (e.g. dyslexia).

-Examples of reasonable adjustments include: an alternative test format such as a large print test booklet, extra time, rest breaks, permission to take in food, wheelchair access etc.
+Examples of reasonable adjustments include extra time, rest breaks and/or permission to take in food.

 ACER is committed to equity of access for all candidates and strives to ensure that candidates with disabilities are neither advantaged nor disadvantaged in relation to other candidates who sit for STAT.
 Careful consideration is given to all requests and all reasonable efforts will be made to provide appropriate test conditions for approved candidates.

 There is no possibility of special consideration being given to test results.
 In no circumstances will scores be adjusted to account for any perceived disadvantage.
 ACER does not offer spelling waivers for candidates with dyslexia when granting reasonable test adjustments.
 The markers concentrate on the content and level of thought demonstrated by the writing, rather than on spelling.

 Queensland QTAC 1300 467 822

 South Australia & Northern Territory SATAC (08) 8224 4000

 To apply for reasonable test adjustments with ACER: